 - The Anglican parish register dates from 1587, but is not legible before 1592.

 - We have a pop-up window of a partial extract of Walton on Trent burials in a text file for your review.
-Your additions are welcomed.
+Your additions and corrections are welcomed.

 - The church is in the rural deanery of Repton.

 - The parish was in the Gresley sub-district of the Burton upon Trent Registration District.

 "WALTON-UPON-TRENT is a parish (having no dependent township), in the hundred of Repton and Gresley, about 4 miles S.W. from Burton.
 It was here that Edward II. forded the Trent in pursuit of Thomas, Earl of Lancaster, and the disaffected barons.
 A new bridge is in progress of erection here, which, in connexion with the new road before-mentioned in the account of Swadlincote, will reciprocally benefit the parts adjacent to it."

 [Description from Pigot and Co's Commercial Directory for Derbyshire, 1835]

 Mat FASCIONE has a photograph of the Village Sign as you enter the village on Geo-graph, taken in June, 2015.
 Again, another prospect for showing off your artistry and design skills by creating a new, welcoming sign.